 If you'd like to know more about Apple's plans for the rest of the year, read our guide to the new Apple products expected in 2020.
-Those who are interested in the current smartphone lineup should instead focus on our iPhone buying guide, or our roundup of the best iPhone deals.
+And for a direct (albeit speculative, for now) comparison between the 2019 and 2020 generations, read iPhone 12 vs iPhone 11.